A crisis squandered by an inactive government

 Negative equity in the years ahead

-As home prices continue to contract over the next two-to-three years, watch for the share of underwater homes to rise rapidly, plunging anyone who purchased with a minimal down payment during 2020-2021 deep underwater.
+As home prices continue to contract over the next two-to-three years, watch for the share of underwater homes to rise rapidly, plunging anyone who purchased after 2021 with a minimal down payment a mortgage deep underwater.

-Real estate professionals can get ahead by learning to assist underwater homeowners.
-Gathering options for homeowners facing negative equity on top of an inability to pay or a need to move will prepare agents to work with a larger share of clients in the down years ahead.
+Real estate agents can get ahead of rising owner need to sell by learning how to assist underwater homeowners.
+Gathering options for homeowners facing negative equity on top of their inability to pay or a need to move prepares agents to work with a larger share of clients in the inevitable down years ahead.

 Stay on top of the latest market developments with firsttuesday.